techtown-training/git-github-boot-camp/labs/2.3-working-with-teams/01-github-flow.md

 ![Push](../../img/githubflow-3.png)

-In the repository on GitHub, click the "New pull request" button:
+In the repository on GitHub, click the New Pull Request button:

 ![New pull request](../../img/githubflow-4.png)